FlumpStudios/NekoEngine/README.md

+# Introduction

+Welcome to Neko, a 3D raycasting engine and level design tools based on Drummyfish's exceptional [Anarch](https://drummyfish.gitlab.io/anarch/).

-## What the hell is this?
+## What is it tho?

-This is a super small 2D engine with GUI tools for making a basic FPS game based on the awesome [Anarc](https://drummyfish.gitlab.io/anarch/).
-The idea is to create a simple set of tools, such as image and sound data generation and level editor, to allow people to knock up a simple retro shooter.
-My main goal is to create an engine and a set of tools simple enough for my 7 year son to use.
-It's super early days at the moment, so it's very light on features and probably buggy as hell.
-However, at the time of writing, you should be able to knock some basic levels up, as well as switch out textures and sprites.
+Neko started as a 3D raycasting engine based on a modified version of anarch.
+The goal?
+To create an engine and tools that are approachable enough for my 7-year-old son to start crafting levels, while maintaining the flexibility needed for my more ambitious indie game projects.

+This project serves as a precusor to Neko Neo, a custom 3D engine, writtin in C and Raylib, designed to seamlessly integrate with the Neko editor tools.

+## Key Components

+## Key Features

+- **3D Raycasting Engine**: Powered by a modified version of Drummyfish's Anarch.
+- **Level Creation Tools**: Intuitive tools designed for crafting levels.
+- **Asset Editing Tools**: Streamlining the process of tweaking and customizing textures and sound effects.
+- **3D Level Previewing**: View your levels in full 3D powererd by Neko Neo :)

+## Getting Started

+To start editing levels just run the NekoBuilder.exe, hopefully the UI is simple enough to get started.
+I'll write a proper readme with instructions when I have more time.